 4. Don’t be deceived by your own biases.

-Research has shown that even the most impartial managers can be victims of the biases that tend to affect hiring decisions.
-Using quantitative methods—particularly as you winnow out applicants—is the best way to uncover less obvious skills like creative problem-solving or organization.
+Research has shown that even the most impartial managers can be victims of unconscious biases when making hiring decisions.
+Using quantitative methods—such as a behavioral assessment—is the best way to uncover less obvious skills like creative problem-solving, organization, or risk aversion.

 When we look at the more than 20,000 Job Targets companies have set for accounting roles, we found that a majority of hiring teams look for these three Reference Profiles:

-A Craftsman is an ideal candidate for accounting roles within organizations that are going through change or digital transformation.
-Steady and reliable, they are highly-detailed and precise about their work.
-Unlike the Reference Profiles with a high dominance factor, Craftsman profiles don’t feel the need to push their ideas on others.
+An Artisan is an ideal candidate for accounting roles within organizations that are going through change or digital transformation.
+Steady and reliable, they are highly detailed and precise about their work.
+Unlike the Reference Profiles with a high dominance drive, Artisan profiles don’t feel the need to push their ideas on others.
 Instead, they are collaborative.
-They thrive in a stable work environment, but they also enjoy creating new structure and rules themselves.
+They thrive in a stable work environment, but they also enjoy helping to create new structure and rules.
 If you need to bring someone on board to design processes and guidelines, this stabilizing profile could be a great choice.
-Like Specialists, Craftsmen are cautious and reliable, as well as risk-averse.
+Like Specialists, Artisans are cautious and reliable, as well as risk-averse.

 If your accounting role is heavy on auditing and problem-solving, you might be well-served by a Scholar.
-Words to describe this Reference Profile are persistent, dogged, and disciplined.
+Words to describe this Reference Profile include persistent, dogged, and disciplined.
 Scholars like to work independently in a stable, consistent environment.
 They dislike being micromanaged, as they know they can be relied upon to see to all the details themselves, without oversight.
-Despite their imaginative approach to analysis, their work is thorough, methodical and “by the book.”
-Like Specialists and Craftsmen, Scholars are highly cautious practitioners who will always be on the lookout to protect you from risk.
+Despite their imaginative approach to analysis, their work is thorough, methodical, and “by the book.”
+Like Specialists and Artisans, Scholars are highly cautious practitioners who will always be on the lookout to protect you from risk.

 How to attract top-performing accountants

-Craftsman and Scholar profiles are likely to stay put where they are as they thrive in a stable environment.
+Artisan and Scholar profiles are likely to stay put where they are as they thrive in a stable environment.
 None of the three Reference Profiles are social butterflies—they don’t enjoy networking events or floating from company to company.
-Here are a few tips on how to find and attract Specialist, Craftsman, and Scholar profiles to your company:
+Here are a few tips on how to find and attract Specialist, Artisan, and Scholar profiles to your company: